Autobiography of a Brown Buffalo: Chapters 6–11

 After graduation the narrator, not knowing what else to do and having to wait for Alice to finish high school so they could marry, joined the Air Force.
 He played in the Air Force band and was stationed at nearby locations in California.
 For a while, the two continued to see each other whenever the narrator had to leave but eventually he received a Dear John letter from her.
 During this time, a friend convinced the narrator to convert from Catholicism to the Baptist faith.
 The narrator adopted the religion enthusiastically.
 He began leading prayer groups and he impressed members of the local congregation with his ability to testify to sin.

 Shortly thereafter, he was transferred to a post in Panama.
 In his free time, which was considerable, he worked as a missionary to an Indian tribe in a rural village.
 Gradually, however, his faith waned.
 He went through the gospels and wrote out a list in favor and a list against what he read.
 The con list was far longer and the narrator gave up his belief.
 Afraid of confusing the Indians if he went back on his preaching, he continued giving them sermons on general themes such as brother lovely.
 After two years in Panama, the narrator was honorably discharged from the Air Force.
 He went to New Orleans where drank and smoke and briefly considered committing suicide but decided that jumping from a window would be too painful.

-In Wilmington, the narrator attends a Fourth of July party at a mansion with the rich friends of Karen.
+In Wilmington, the narrator attends a Fourth of July party at a mansion with the rich friends of Karin.
 The party features peyote-spiked guacamole.
 The peyote and the drinking cause the narrator's ulcers to act up.
 He throws up and is comforted by Karin.
 She recommends that he continue what she calls “his search” by looking for Bobby Miller at the Daisy Duck bar in Alpine.
 The narrator says that what he really needs is a doctor to help him with his ulcers.
 The next day the narrator wakes up on Hemingway's grave.
 He does not remember how he got there.
 The section ends with him behind the wheel of his car heading to Alpine.